princekham/Lora/Lora_Tasmota.md

 In my case, I will use ESP 8266 without 3.3 V regulator onboard.
 I will use external 5V to 3.3 V regulator because Ebyte LoRa E22 400T30D also needs 3.3 V input.
+I will use https://github.com/princekham/Tasmota/blob/main/BlinkSendCommand.ino program to connect ESP8266 to Arduino Pro Mini.
+The Pro Mini and Arduino